asdfdotdev/session/ReadMe.md

 # ChristopherL Session Class

-The ChristopehrL Session class endeavors to make it easy to use basic session best practices in PHP scripts.
+The ChristopherL Session class endeavors to make it easy to use basic session best practices in PHP scripts.

 * Regenerate session id at random intervals.
 * Default to SHA1 for session hash